fhoffa/code_snippets/baywheels/readme.md

-# Bay Wheels Ride History Exporter
+# Lyft Bike Share Ride History Exporter

-A simple browser-based tool to export your entire Lyft/Bay Wheels ride history (including Start/End stations, costs, and timestamps) into a JSON file.
+A simple browser-based tool to export your entire Lyft bike share ride history (including Start/End stations, costs, and timestamps) into a JSON file.

+**Works with Lyft bike-sharing systems:**
+- Bay Wheels (San Francisco Bay Area)
+- Citi Bike (New York City)
+- Divvy Bikes (Chicago)
+- Capital Bikeshare (Washington DC)
+- Bluebikes (Boston)
+- BIKETOWN (Portland)

+## Overview

-Lyft/Bay Wheels currently does not offer an "Export CSV" feature on their website.
-This script automates the process of fetching your ride history by leveraging the existing website API while you are logged in.
+Lyft bike-sharing services (Bay Wheels, Citi Bike, Divvy, Capital Bikeshare, etc.) do not currently offer a built-in "Export CSV" or "Download Data" feature on their websites.
+This script automates the process of fetching your complete ride history by leveraging the existing Lyft bikeshare API while you are logged in.

 ## ⚠️ Disclaimer

 This script is for personal archiving purposes only.

 * Do not use this to scrape data that does not belong to you.
 * Use responsibly.
-The script includes a delay to avoid overwhelming the Bay Wheels servers.
+The script includes a delay to avoid overwhelming the servers.
-* This project is not affiliated with Lyft or Bay Wheels.
+* This project is not affiliated with Lyft, Bay Wheels, Citi Bike, Divvy, or any other bike-sharing system.

 ## Features